RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/Admin/phosphorus_design_doc.md

 content.
 There are two main processes it will need to simulate in order to accomplish this
 * Erosion from the top layer of soil
 * Phosphorus movement between different layers in the soil profile

+### Other Details
+* The SurPhos model specifically tracks the amount of phosphorus in the top 20 mm of the soil profile, as this phosphorus was determined to be critical to accurately tracking how much phosphorus was removed from the field in runoff.
+To see how we integrate this into PC, see the [solution](#proposed-solution) that we have elected to implement.